-1285.
+1196.
 ESTABLISHMENT OF PREINSPECTED AUTOMATED LANE (PAL) PROGRAM

-Legal Authority: 8 USC 1103; 8 USC 1182; 8 USC 1225; 8 USC 1226; 8 USC 1251; 8 USC 1252; 8 USC 1357; 8 CFR
+Legal Authority: 8 USC 1103; 8 USC 1182; 8 USC 1225 to 1226; 8 USC 1251 to 1252; 8 USC 1357; 8 CFR 2 from RIN 1115-AE80

 Abstract: This rule amends the DHS regulations by establishing a Preinspected Automated Lane (PAL) Program for the use of eligible persons and vehicles at immigration checkpoints within the United States.
 This rule will facilitate the passage of people and vehicles through DHS checkpoints while safeguarding the integrity of law enforcement objectives at the checkpoints.